TAU-VAILab/HaLo-NeRF/README.md

 Note: For each command, you may pass `--help` to see additional flags and configuration options.

-## Part A: Training The Finetuned Clipseg Model
+## Part A: Training The Finetuned Segmentation Model
 TODO: Fill here

 ## Part B: Training The HaLo-NeRF RGB Model